Trading Leverage and Margin Explanation & Examples

 Investor has 80% above requirement amount

-Because when one has a higher leverage means that they have more percentage above what's required (Also Known As More "Free Gold Trading Margin") their open gold trading transactions are less likely to get stopped out.
-This is the main reason why traders will select the option 100:1 for their account but according to their risk management guidelines, they will not trade above 5:1 leverage ratio.
+Because when one has a higher leverage means that they have more percentage above what's required (Also Known As More "Free Gold Margin") their open gold transactions are less likely to get stopped out.
+This is the main reason why traders will select the option 100:1 for their trading account but according to their risk management guidelines, they won't trade above 5:1 leverage ratio.

-These Levels are Shown on the Platform Screenshot Below as an Example:
+These Levels are Shown on the Platform Software Screenshot Below as an Example: